 I would say both of these athletes are 12, so as of right now, I wouldn’t actually have the conversation with her, especially knowing that she’s gotten through some mental blocks.
 Let her enjoy gymnastics for a little bit, but I would still do things to promote college gymnastics so it’s still fresh on her mind.

 If you have any college programs in the area where you could go and watch some college meets, I would definitely go and do that because it’s such a different experience, plus they’re so fun.

 Attend Some College Meets

-If you can take your daughters to watch college meets, I would definitely do that right now, but I wouldn’t approach it like, “We need to sit down and have a plan right now.”
+If you can take your daughters to watch college meets, I would definitely do that right now, but I wouldn’t approach it as you need to sit down and have a plan right now.
 That might scare her a little bit.
-It might also put this black cloud over it like there’s some pressure on gymnastics because I’ve got to get ready, I’ve got to have a plan.
+It might also put this black cloud over it like there’s some pressure on gymnastics because you have to get ready and have to have a plan.

-I would say for the moment and for the next really couple of years, I wouldn’t really say much about her plan for getting to college, although I would support it and any time she brings it up, I would have the conversation and let her navigate that conversation right now.
+I would say for the moment, and for the next couple of years really, I wouldn’t say much about her plan for getting to college.
+I would, however, support it any time she brings it up.
+I would let her navigate that conversation right now.

-Once she gets into high school, it depends if 9th grade is high school or not, but I would say wait until 9th or 10th grade.
-Then you can start thinking about it a little bit more.
-Maybe you do have a conversation with her.
-At that point, I would really talk to the coach, because the coach is going to know a lot more about where she’s at at that point.
+Once she gets into high school, I would say wait until 9th or 10th grade, you can start thinking about it a little bit more.
+Maybe you have a conversation with her.
+At that point, I would talk to the coach because they are going to know a lot more about where she’s at at that point.

 9th or 10th Grade is Ideal